Bush Heritage Australia

 It does so to protect endangered species and preserve Australia's biodiversity.
-It's 2024-25 Impact Report stated it was contributing to the protection of 22.5 million hectares on its reserves and partnership lands.
-There were 9,268 native species recorded on its reserves and partnership properties, including hundreds of threatened species.
+It's 2024-25 Impact Report stated it was contributing to the protection of 22.5 million hectares on its reserves and partnership areas.
+A total of 9,268 native species were recorded on its reserves and partnership properties, including hundreds of threatened species.

 History

-Bush Heritage Australia was founded in 1990 by Bob Brown who purchased two forested properties in Tasmania, adjoining the Tasmanian Wilderness World Heritage Site, to save them from being woodchipped.
-He used the money of his Goldman Environmental Prize as a deposit, borrowing the rest and setting up the Australian Bush Heritage Fund.
+Bush Heritage Australia was founded in 1990 by Bob Brown, who purchased two forested properties in Tasmania, adjoining the Tasmanian Wilderness World Heritage Site, to save them from being woodchipped.
+He used the prize money from his Goldman Environmental Prize as a deposit, borrowing the rest and setting up the Australian Bush Heritage Fund.

-The organization subsequently developed, first in a small way in Tasmania, before expanding to the Australian mainland, and has grown with the assistance of regular subscribers and other donors.
+The organization initially developed on a small scale in Tasmania before expanding to Australian mainland, and has grown with the assistance of regular supporters and other donors.

 Doug Humann led Bush Heritage Australia as CEO from 1997 to 2011, raising its profile nationally.
 (As of 2021 he is chair of Landcare Australia.)
-Gerard O'Neill took over from 2011 until 2018, then Heather Campbell was CEO from 2019 until 2023 and Rachel Lowry is the current CEO (appointed at the start of 2024).
+Gerard O'Neill served from 2011 to 2018, followed by Heather Campbell from 2019 to 2023.
+Rachel Lowry is the current CEO (appointed at the start of 2024).

 In 1997 Bush Heritage acquired the lease of Erith Island, an island in the Kent Group, Bass Strait, used for cattle grazing.
-It was relinquished to the Tasmanian Government in 2002 for incorporation into the Kent Group National Park.
+It was transferred to the Tasmanian Government in 2002 for incorporation into the Kent Group National Park.

-In 2011 Bush Heritage entered into a ten-year agreement with the Wunambal Gaambera Aboriginal Corporation, the "first long-term agreement in Australia between traditional landowners and a non-government conservation organisation".
-Many others have since followed.
-The Healthy Country Plan developed by the two groups helps to manage the Indigenous Protected Area (IPA) within the Mitchell River National Park in the Kimberley region in Western Australia.
+In 2011, Bush Heritage entered into a ten-year agreement with the Wunambal Gaambera Aboriginal Corporation, described as the first long-term agreement in Australia between traditional landowners and a non-government conservation organisation.
+Many similar agreements have since followed.
+The Healthy Country Plan developed by the two groups supports management of the Indigenous Protected Area (IPA) within the Mitchell River National Park of the Kimberley, Western Australia.
 Bush Heritage now has an extensive Aboriginal Partnerships Program.